 How cold is too cold to pour concrete?
-And what should you do if it’s sweltering hot, but you need to make a concrete repair?
+And what should you do if it’s swelteringly hot, but you need to make a concrete repair?
 While you can pour concrete in cold and hot weather, it’s necessary to take certain precautions to ensure the concrete sets properly.

 Your pavement repairs will not always conveniently fall at the times of the best temperatures for pouring concrete.
 For this reason, our team at UNIQUE Paving Materials compiled tips and information to help you achieve the best outcome on your project.
 Learn more about how to pour concrete in hot weather and cold weather from our informational guide today.

-Considerations for Concrete Projects
+What You Need to Consider for Concrete Projects

 First, it’s not only important to consider ambient temperature but also how you will keep the concrete at the correct temperature while it cures.
-When pouring concrete during cold weather, many people use heated enclosures or insulated blankets to prevent the concrete from freezing.
+When pouring concrete in cold weather, many people use heated enclosures or insulated blankets to prevent the concrete from freezing.
 Alternatively, windbreaks, sunshades, evaporative retarders, and sufficient manpower are necessary for proper curing when pouring concrete in hot weather.

 Temperatures for Pouring Concrete